logicnow/BlueSky/docker/README.md

 docker logs bluesky
 ```

-You can also shell into the bluesky container if needed.
+You can also shell into the BlueSky container if needed.
 For example:
 ```
 docker exec -it bluesky bash
 ```

-### TODO

-- ~~SSH Pub Key auth by default~~ - instructions on setting keys
-- ~~Bring back fail2ban~~
-- Migration instructions

 ### Links